View Full Story

 Would you classify yourself as a short-term trader?
 What advice would you offer to people getting started as traders on the relative merits or otherwise of each?

 I would classify myself as a medium-long term trader.
 I have learnt that to be successful you have to do the hard work and complete your analysis properly.
-I have found that back testing is the most important part of analysing a stock.
+I have found that back testing is the most important part of analyzing a stock.
 Learning its personality and “crack the code” of that particular stock will give you more confidence.
 Patience is also a very important part of having winning trade.
 Taking your time and planning ahead will put you in good stead for when you enter the market.

 What markets do you trade and which markets do you prefer?
 Do you have a favourite and why?